multiversx/mx-docs/docs/developers/gas-and-fees/user-defined-smart-contracts.md

 If the flow of the called function is dependent on input arguments or it references blockchain data, then the cost will vary as well, depending on these variables.
 Make sure you simulate sufficient scenarios for the contract call and increase (decrease) the `gas-limit`.
 :::

-## Contracts calling other contracts
+## Contracts calling (asynchronously) other contracts

 :::important
 Documentation in this section is preliminary and subject to change.
+Furthermore, **only asynchronous calls are covered**.
 :::

 Before moving forward, make sure you first have a look over the following: